 Our Toolbox includes publications by our Director, Clare Hanbury, other resources and others’ lists of resources useful to people working on children’s participation.
-At the bottom of the list there is a link to a list of references that relate to children’s participation.
 Please let us know what you think of the toolbox and let us know if you know of relevant publications or lists that can be added to this collection.

 1. Child Health Education